rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 this temporary arena, and the `'cx` is the lifetime of the `InferCtxt` itself.
 (Again, see the [`ty` chapter][ty-ch] for more details on this setup.)

-The `tcx.infer_ctxt` method actually returns a build, which means there are some kinds of configuration you can do before the `infcx` is created.
+The `tcx.infer_ctxt` method actually returns a builder, which means there are some kinds of configuration you can do before the `infcx` is created.
 See `InferCtxtBuilder` for more information.